He wants to

-A. He wants to paralyze your life.
+A. Satan, the devil, wants to paralyze your life.
 Satan is the author of confusion and fear, and

 he will try to use both to keep you from living a victorious life.

-B. He wants us to be lukewarm concerning certain subjects — divorce,
+B. He wants us to be lukewarm concerning specific subjects — divorce,

 desecration of the Lord’s Day, drinking, gambling, fornication, homosexuality,

 C. He tries to disrupt our convictions.
 The Devil wants to still your tongue in